opiy-org/asterisk-ari-php/README.md

     printf("The originated channel has the ID '%s'\n", $originatedChannel->getId());

 #### Web socket client

 Connects to Asterisk and subscribes to a Stasis application.
-The following example shows how to define an application and how to handle a specific incoming event, which is emitted by a channel that is part of the application context.
+The following example shows how to define your Stasis application and how to handle specific incoming events, which are emitted by a channel that is part of the application context.

-In this case we are handling a `StasisStart` event.
+In this example, we are handling a `StasisStart` event:

     <?php